The Risk to Population Health Equity Posed by Automated Decision Systems: A Narrative Review: Results

-In medicine, there have been prominent and increasingly frequent demonstrations of the capability of AI - in particular machine learning - to perform diagnostics using medical images with the same performance levels as experienced clinicians \parencite{Coiera18,Derrington17,Yasaka18,LiuInPressLancetDH}.
-Examples of high-profile publications include: automated detection of key trauma and stroke indications in head CT scans \parencite[in \textit{The Lancet}]{Chilamkurthy18}; automated classification of skin cancer at dermatologist-level \parencite[in \textit{Nature}]{Esteva17}; detection of diabetic retinopathy \parencite[in \textit{JAMA}]{Gulshan16}; automated classification of abnormalities in chest radiographs \parencite[in \textit{PLOS Medicine}]{Rajpurkar18}; and identifying breast cancer using screening mammograms \parencite[\emph{arXiv} pre-print]{Wu19DeepNeuralNetworks}.
-A systematic review published in \textit{The Lancet Digital Health} found the “diagnostic performance of deep learning models to be equivalent to that of health-care professionals”, although concerns were raised about the prevalence of poor reporting in deep learning studies \parencite{LiuInPressLancetDH}.
-As a further indicator of the rapid advance of AI adoption, there has been an acceleration since 2018 in US Food and Drug Administration (FDA) approvals of AI algorithms \parencite{Mesko19}.
+In medicine, there have been prominent and increasingly frequent demonstrations of the capability of AI – in particular machine learning – to perform diagnostics using medical images with the same performance levels as experienced clinicians \parencite{Coiera18,Derrington17,Yasaka18,Liu19,Koopman20,AdamsS21}.
+High-profile examples include: automated detection of key trauma and stroke indications in head CT scans \parencite[in \textit{The Lancet}]{Chilamkurthy18}; automated classification of skin cancer at dermatologist-level \parencite[in \textit{Nature}]{Esteva17}; detection of diabetic retinopathy \parencite[in \textit{JAMA}]{Gulshan16}; and automated classification of abnormalities in chest radiographs \parencite[in \textit{PLOS Medicine}]{Rajpurkar18}.
+A systematic review published in \textit{The Lancet Digital Health} found the “diagnostic performance of deep learning models to be equivalent to that of health-care professionals”, although concerns were raised about the prevalence of poor reporting in deep learning studies \parencite{Liu19}.
+Since 2018 there has been an acceleration in US Food and Drug Administration (FDA) approvals of AI algorithms \parencite{Mesko19}.
+As a further indicator of the accelerating advance of AI adoption, AI-based tools have been widely implemented in response to the COVID-19 pandemic \parencite[e.g.,][]{Dorr20,Haase21,Horgan20,IqbalS21,Ozturk20,Peek20,Saniotis20,Scott20}.
+However, to date there has been little high-quality evidence establishing the efficacy of these tools in practice \parencite{Cresswell20}.
 Future applications include “using artificial intelligence and machine learning to support the integration of genomic information into health care systems” \parencite[p.
 22]{Williamson18}, so as to enable personalised drug protocols, precision prevention \parencite{Meagher17}, and early diagnosis of rare childhood diseases \parencite{Wright18}.